AstarNetwork/astar-docs/docs/tutorials/from-zero-to-ink-hero/dex/Pair/storage.md

 This method is more of a setter as it will set token address in storage.
 That's why it takes a `&mut self` as the first argument.
 As a general rule if a function only takes `&self` then it will not modify the state so it will only be called as a query.
 If the functions takes an `&mut self` it will make state change so can be called as a transaction, and should return a Result<T, E>.
-Only factory can call this [function] (https://github.com/Uniswap/v2-core/blob/ee547b17853e71ed4e0101ccfd52e70d5acded58/contracts/UniswapV2Pair.sol#L67), but we will add `only_owner` modifier later in this tutorial.
+Only factory can call this [function](https://github.com/Uniswap/v2-core/blob/ee547b17853e71ed4e0101ccfd52e70d5acded58/contracts/UniswapV2Pair.sol#L67), but we will add `only_owner` modifier later in this tutorial.

 ```rust
 fn initialize(